Skip to main content

 Check “0” (“Independent”) for a person who:

-• Has no physical, cognitive, or memory loss impairment limiting his or her ability to complete the task of Meal Preparation independently.
+• Has no physical, cognitive, or memory loss impairment limiting their ability to complete the task of Meal Preparation independently.

-• Is independent with Meal Preparation with the use of simple, reasonable adaptations, such as an electric can opener, easy jar opener, or food preparation board.
+• Uses simple, reasonable adaptations, such as an electric can opener, easy jar opener, or food preparation board.

-• Can independently prepare a meal if he or she takes breaks to sit down during the task.
+• They require breaks to sit down during the task.

-• Has no physical, cognitive, or memory loss impairment affecting his or her ability to complete the task of Meal Preparation independently, but:
+• Has no physical, cognitive, or memory loss impairment affecting their ability to complete the task of Meal Preparation independently, but:

 • Prefers assistance with Meal Preparation due only to a gender, age, or cultural norm.